+This policy is strongly supported by JLP March 2019 TTV 27.
 During consultation with parish residents and noted from analysis of the NP Questionnaire returns there is a healthy desire to support development within the parish where the need for affordable housing for local needs was identified.
 70% of respondents signalled their agreement with this.
 However, the SHDC Housing Needs Survey has stated that for a mainly Affordable Housing development at least 10 dwellings are required to make the development viable.
 Currently there are two Affordable Houses in the Village of Ringmore managed by Live West.

 The Ringmore Housing Needs Survey, conducted by DCT, identified the need for one Affordable Family Dwelling.
 It is envisaged that the current demand will be satisfied by the current housing stock within the foreseeable future.

-An alternative option for delivering small scale, affordable housing could be the utilisation of schemes such as the Community Land Trust (CLT) and analysis of the NP Questionnaire identified that 50% of respondents where interested in learning more about such schemes.
+An alternative option for delivering small scale, affordable housing could be the utilisation of schemes such as the Community Land Trust (CLT) and analysis of the NP Questionnaire identified that 50% of respondents were interested in learning more about such schemes.

 Another option which would be supported is individual development of private self-build dwellings on appropriate privately sold or exceptional sites within the Parish development area to deliver future affordable housing demand.

-Any such developments must be In line with the parish residents wishes and all applicable higher-level policies and material considerations must be satisfied.
+Any such developments must be In line with the "parish residents" wishes and all applicable higher-level policies and material considerations must be satisfied.